monktastic/blog/pages/radical-skepticism.md

 cannot even confirm that our view is *productive*.
 What that leaves us with is that *we should believe in the past because it is comforting*.

-Pause for a moment to appreciate this.
-Is your past really so comforting?

-Now I want to call your attention to the gaping chasm between understanding this point intellectually, and what you feel in your gut.
+Isn't that at least a *little* uncomfortable to consider?

 You may *understand* that you have no reason to believe in time, but don't you nevertheless *feel* viscerally certain about it -- far beyond what can be attributed to mere convenience?
 What gives rise to this discrepancy?

-How about this: having an accurate model of reality confers evolutionary fitness, and since time and space really do exist, our reptilian brain has evolved to model things this way.
-Our higher brain can't help it!
+How about this: *having an accurate model of reality confers evolutionary fitness, and since time and space really do exist, our reptilian brain has evolved to model things this way.
+Our higher brain can't help it!*

-And in the snap of a finger, your faith in the model is restored, even though we *just* saw why this is illogical.
-This remarkable self-healing property of your worldview should make you a little suspicious, and if it doesn't, then *that* should give you pause.
+And in another feat of circularity, your faith in the model is restored, even though we *just* saw why this is illogical.
+Pay close attention to these moments where your worldview magically heals itself and spits you out with a *"So what?
+Nothing to see here."*

-*Reality is what remains when you stop believing.
-But there are some things you can't stop believing.
-And anyway if you tried it would be boring and pointless.
-Hey, remember that time we were mistreated?*
+> *Reality is what remains when you stop believing!
+But, uh, there are some things you can't stop believing.
+No point in digging any deeper, because that would be boring and stupid.
+Time is real!
+How else would we hold on to all these grudges and regrets and complaints....*

-This series is about how it is possible to have a *functional* belief in physical reality without taking it *literally*, and why this may be a very good thing.